Aquascape Studio

 Try This Next

 Mark the normal waterline with a tiny removable mark or reference point.
-Track how much top-off the tank needs in one week, then decide whether your current water source makes sense.
+Track how much top-off the tank needs in one week, what water you used, and whether GH, KH, or TDS are drifting in a way that matters for your livestock.
+Then decide whether your current top-off source and water-change rhythm make sense.

 Keep Reading